iniohd/otslider/README.md

 # otslider
 OneTime Slider(otSlider) is an powerful and intuitive slider built from plain/vanilla JS, which is suitable for any type of Web Application.
-It has support for many features like swipe(current supported on Desktop Web Browsers), multiple effects(slide and fade), and more.
+It has support for many features like swipe(current supported on Desktop Web Browsers only), multiple effects(slide and fade), and many more.

 See the demo at:https://vdiferente.000webhostapp.com/one-time-otslider